nsiena/sublime-plantuml/README.md

 ## Installation

-first, install Graphviz and PlantUML packages. in the case of MacOS:
+first, install Graphviz and PlantUML packages. for example, in the case of macOS:

 ```sh
 $ brew install graphviz